WordPress/gutenberg/packages/style-engine/docs/using-the-style-engine-with-block-supports.md

 [Block supports](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/) is the API that allows a block to declare support for certain features.

-Where a block declares support for a specific style group or property, e.g., "spacing" or "spacing.padding", the block's attributes are extended to include a style object.
+Where a block declares support for a specific style group or property, e.g., "spacing" or "spacing.padding", the block's attributes are extended to include a **style object**.

 For example: